Attendance Strategy

 Wellness

 We recognise that mental and physical wellness are significant drivers in school absence.
 We therefore ensure we prioritise these factors in both our school curriculum and responses to repeated absences.
 In order to ensure that children feel confident and safe in school we ensure the school is a calm, orderly, reliable and supportive environment for all pupils and their families.
+We actively teach our children to recognise when they are feeling well and happy, but also teach them how to recognise when they may need to seek support or use strategies to support their own feelings of wellness.

 The Law